Big Dan Mine: Production and exploration

 The Temagami Mining and Milling Company operated a concentrating plant and worked two shafts, one open cut and one adit from 1905 to 1908.
 A former railway spur was built into the mine site from Grey's Siding for ore shipments.
 The shipped ore averaged 0.358 oz of gold per ton.
 Analysis of drill core data ranged from trace to 0.6 oz of gold per ton and from trace to 4 oz of silver per ton.
 Ore was hoisted by skip then dumped into a Blake jaw crusher at the concentrating plant.
 It was then dried, passed through roll crushers and elevated to trommels for sizing.
 The oversized ore passed down through a fine roll crusher.
 After the reduced ore fragments passed through roll crushers, it was then put through three Kriem air separators in the mill.
 The ore concentrates from these separators were drawn off and bagged for shipping.
 A 18 m long and 0.31 m wide arsenic vein was also mined during this period.
 All of the mining infrastructure was subsequently destroyed by a forest fire and operations were not renewed.
 There are no data available on how much the mine produced.
 Since the closure of Big Dan, the adit and shafts have been flooded.
 Remains of the former concentrating plant are also present.

 In 1948–1949, the mine was incorporated as Big Dan Mines Limited.
 It consisted of 240 ha in parcels of local claim block WD271 and eight staked claims.
 To provide easy access, Big Dan Mines Limited constructed a road from nearby Highway 11 to the mine site.
 Big Dan Mines Limited carried out a resistivity survey and 806 m of diamond drilling in 11 holes to assess the mine's production potential, but results were not encouraging.
 Exploration work by United Reef Petroleums Limited (now known as United Reef Limited) followed in 1965.
-This consisted of line cutting, geologic mapping, magnetometer surveying and sampling, but no further work was done at the mine.
+This consisted of line cutting, geological mapping, magnetometer surveying and sampling, but no further work was done at the mine.
 At the time of exploration, the mine site comprised 190 ha, consisting portions of WD271 and six staked claims.

 In 1973, the Temagami Land Caution was applied by the Aboriginal community of Teme-Augama Anishnabai to protest against development on Crown land in the Temagami area.
 It existed throughout much of the 1970s and 1980s, prohibiting all types of mineral exploration at Big Dan and other mines in Strathy Township.
 As a result, the area received little attention during a gold exploration boom that occurred during the same decades.
 In 1991, the Supreme Court of Canada decided that the Anishnabai community no longer had aboriginal title to the land they claimed.
 This allowed mineral exploration in Strathy Township once again.
 However, Big Dan was not explored until 1993 when Falconbridge Limited performed sampling and 10.75 km of line cutting and geologic mapping in the area.
 The Temagami Land Caution was not entirely lifted until 1995 as a result of a court order.